LTE Dual SIM

 Then the other SIM camp on to the other cell.
 In this case, the other UE camps onto the cell with PLMN 001-01(Cell 1).

-When make an MT call to 001010123456789, you get the IMS/SIP sequence for VoLTE call setup as shown below.
+When you make an MT call to 001010123456789, you can see the IMS/SIP sequence for VoLTE call setup in the log.
+In this example, the call is delivered to the SIM with IMSI 001010123456789, which is already registered to IMS.

 Test 2 - DSDS MO Voice Call